Regular dental cleanings brush oral problems away

 Frequency of dental visits

 The number of dental visits for a regular dental cleaning varies from person to person.
-There is no evidence to prove that frequent dental cleaning results in perfect oral health or the other way round.
+There is no evidence to prove that frequent dental cleaning results in a more perfect oral health.
 It can be safely said that a visit to the dentist once every 6 months is effective.
 If not 6 months, at least one visit in a year is highly recommended.
 This is to make sure you are cleaning your teeth cleaning correctly and to prevent periodontal diseases that may have progressed since the previous visit.

 What should you do between visits?